apache/skywalking-website/content/blog/2022-03-25-integrating-skywalking-with-source-code/index.md

+---
+title: "Integrating Apache SkyWalking with source code"
+author: "Brandon Fergerson"
+date: 2022-03-25
+description: "In this article, we will introduce a new concept in Source++, the open-source live-coding platform, specifically designed to allow developers to monitor production applications more intuitively."
+tags:
+- Observability
+---

 ## Introduction

 > The most profound technologies are those that disappear.
 They weave themselves into the fabric of everyday life until they are indistinguishable from it. - Mark Weiser